Training and

 Your Scapula Is NOT Dysfunctional

-I think we can all agree that shoulder pain sucks.
-Personally, I use my arms all of the time.
-To put on clothes, shower, feed myself, drive, lift weights, do pushups, write this article, and a whole lot more.
-If you’re anything like me, you do too.
-There are a lot of possible causes of shoulder pain, but if you’re in a group of people diagnosed with scapular dyskinesis, scapular instability, or scapular dysfunction, which are essentially the same thing, I have something to tell you.
-It’s the truth, but I don’t know if you’re ready for it.
+I think we can all agree that shoulder pain is frustrating.
+Personally, I use my arms constantly.
+Getting dressed, showering, feeding myself, driving, lifting weights, doing pushups, writing this article, and a lot more all depend on healthy shoulder function.
+If you are anything like me, you rely on your shoulders every day too.
+There are many possible causes of shoulder pain, but if you have been told you have scapular dyskinesis, scapular instability, or scapular dysfunction, which are essentially different labels for the same idea, I have something important to tell you.
+It is the truth, but you might not be ready for it.
 Are you sure?
-Really really sure?
-Alright, you asked for it...
-There is no such thing as a dysfunctional scapula 😱 I know, you must be shook, but allow me to climb onto my soap box for a minute.
-I believe that the word “dysfunctional” has no place in a discussion about how bodies move.
-It reinforces unhelpful narratives around our bodies being fragile or broken, which can lead to hesitation, fear avoidance, and increased risk of repeat injuries.
-How?
-Our good friend Dumbledore said it best: (his beard is filled with wisdom) Using the word dysfunctional implies that there is a functional, normal, and/or correct way for a shoulder to move.
-Those who are dysfunctional are therefore abnormal, incorrect, and at risk for harming themselves.
-The terms dyskinesia, abnormal mechanics, and instability have similar issues.
-They’re binary.
-You’re either normal or abnormal with no room in the middle.
-It’s unintentional mental framing that leads to a self-limiting belief.
-People with these diagnoses commonly avoid activities out of a fear of making things worse, which in the end actually makes things worse!
-Just because your shoulder doesn’t work as well as you want doesn’t mean there’s something wrong with it.
-You just need to figure a few things out.
-The anatomy is important here.
-There are three main structures to consider when thinking about the shoulder: the ribcage, the scapula, and the humerus.
-The scapulo-thoracic joint is between the ribcage and scapula while the glenohumeral joint is between the scapula and the humerus.
-The scapula is responsible for about 30% of your total shoulder motion, and the scapulo-thoracic joint operates as a “floating” joint with no direct bone-to-bone attachment to the body.
-Your upper arm bone, the humerus, connects into a socket on the outside edge of the scapula.
-Your shoulder blade floats because as it moves so does the socket.
-It can therefore orient and position itself in a wide variety of ways, allowing you to get your hand into a lot of different positions.
-The shoulder has more range-of-motion than any other joint in the body.
-The more motion you have available the more complex movement becomes, and the harder it is to control.
-This is where the conversation of stability comes in.
-For the sake of this discussion I’m going to define stability as the ability to resist unwanted motion and/or to return to a desired state after being moved.
-This is why the common treatments for an “unstable” shoulder include activities like bosu planks, having your therapist slap your arm around while you hold it in one place, lifting and carrying weights hanging from bands, etc. The intent is good but the application is often poor, leading to inconsistent and incomplete results.
-These activities are complex, with a lot of variables to control.
-For someone who is already having issues, it’s a lot to ask.
-A better approach would be to start with development of passive motion, allowing access to the arm positions needed.
-Next step would be active motion within this newly acquired motion.
-From there we need to start producing force in all of these positions and developing both strength and consistency in the desired motor patterns.
-If the issue still exists at this point then, and only then, do we get into the fancy stuff.
-For example, I wouldn’t have a client do any form of an “unstable surface” pushup until they can clearly demonstrate 20 crisp and consistent repetitions of the strict pushup first.
-While complex, highly variable, dynamic activities might look sexy they are the top of the pyramid, not the bottom.
-You need to properly build the foundations before you get there.
-If you’ve been struggling to get your shoulders back to where you want them to be, and you feel like you’ve tried everything, I highly encourage you to go back and master your basics using the progression above.
-If you can’t figure it out, hire a skilled professional who truly understands the process.
-There’s nothing wrong with your shoulder, it’s just struggling to manage complexity.
+Really sure?
+Alright, you asked for it.
+There is no such thing as a dysfunctional scapula.
+I know that may come as a surprise, but hear me out for a moment.
+I believe the word dysfunctional has no place in conversations about how bodies move.
+It reinforces the idea that our bodies are fragile or broken, which can lead to hesitation, fear avoidance, and an increased risk of recurring injuries.
+How does that happen?
+Our good friend Dumbledore summed it up well: (his beard is filled with wisdom) Calling a scapula dysfunctional implies that there is a single correct or normal way for a shoulder to move.
+Anyone labeled as dysfunctional is then seen as abnormal, incorrect, or at risk of hurting themselves.
+Terms like dyskinesia, abnormal mechanics, and instability create similar problems.
+They are binary.
+You are either normal or abnormal, with no room in between.
+This kind of mental framing often leads to self-limiting beliefs.
+People given these diagnoses frequently avoid activity out of fear of making things worse, which ironically tends to make things worse over time.
+Just because your shoulder is not working the way you want does not mean something is wrong with it.
+It simply means there are a few things that need to be addressed.
+To understand this better, we need to look at the anatomy of the shoulder.
+There are three main structures involved: the ribcage, the scapula, and the humerus.
+The scapulothoracic joint exists between the ribcage and the scapula, while the glenohumeral joint connects the scapula and the humerus.
+The scapula contributes roughly 30 percent of total shoulder motion and functions as a floating joint with no direct bone-to-bone attachment to the rest of the body.
+The upper arm bone, or humerus, sits in a socket on the outer edge of the scapula.
+As the scapula moves, the socket moves with it, allowing the shoulder to orient itself in many different positions.
+This is what lets you place your hand in such a wide variety of positions.
+The shoulder has more range of motion than any other joint in the body.
+With greater available motion comes greater complexity and a higher demand for control.
+This is where the discussion of stability usually enters the picture.
+For this discussion, stability means the ability to resist unwanted motion or return to a desired position after being moved.
+This definition explains why common treatments for an “unstable” shoulder often include exercises like BOSU planks, reactive drills where a therapist applies unpredictable forces, or lifting weights attached to bands.
+The intent behind these exercises is good, but the application is often flawed.
+These drills are complex and involve many variables.
+For someone already dealing with shoulder issues, that level of complexity can be overwhelming and lead to inconsistent results.
+A more effective approach is to start by developing passive motion so the shoulder has access to the positions it needs.
+The next step is active motion within that newly available range.
+From there, the focus should shift to producing force in those positions and building strength and consistency in the desired movement patterns.
+Only if the issue persists after these steps should more advanced and variable exercises be introduced.
+For example, I would not have a client perform any type of unstable surface pushup until they can clearly demonstrate twenty clean and consistent strict pushups first.
+Highly variable and dynamic exercises may look impressive, but they belong at the top of the pyramid, not the bottom.
+The foundation has to be built properly before progressing upward.
+If you have been struggling to get your shoulders back to where you want them to be and feel like you have tried everything, I strongly encourage you to return to the basics and master them using this progression.
+If you cannot sort it out on your own, working with a skilled professional who understands this process can make all the difference.
+There is nothing wrong with your shoulder.
+It is simply having difficulty managing complexity right now.

 Hand Going Numb?
 Check Your Thumb – How the Relationship Between Your Hand and Wrist Movement Can Affect Your Carpal Tunnel Syndrome Symptoms (Part 1/2)

-Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index and middle fingers on the palm side of the hand.
-The hallmark symptom of this is aching or a loss of sensation in those three fingers specifically.
-Typically, these symptoms are arising because the median nerve is experiencing a prolonged compression where it crosses into the hand at the “carpal tunnel” – or a small loop of tendon overlapping several muscles that run into the hand and the median nerve at a very small space near the bones of your wrist.
+Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index finger, and middle finger on the palm side of the hand.
+The hallmark symptom is aching, tingling, or a loss of sensation in those three fingers specifically.
+These symptoms most often occur because the median nerve is experiencing prolonged compression as it passes into the hand through the carpal tunnel.
+The carpal tunnel is a narrow passageway formed by bones and connective tissue near the wrist that also contains several tendons and muscles, along with the median nerve.
+Because this space is small, even subtle changes in position or tissue behavior can increase pressure on the nerve.
 (Figure 1). [caption id="" align="aligncenter" width="600"] Figure 1: Anatomy of the carpal tunnel region and the median nerve.
 The nerve in the middle that runs to the thumb and middle finger is the median nerve.
-Source: https://qph.fs.quoracdn.net/main-qimg-2effc0be8c4ff02f065339aebda08596-c[/caption] The most common courses of treatment that I see recommended are prolonged static stretches of the muscles on the front of the wrist and forearm, active range of motion exercises for the wrist and hand in all motions, stretching of the thumb muscles, and tendon and nerve glide activities.
-What all these activities have in common is that they are being prescribed with the goal of reducing the compression on the median nerve.
-Nerves love movement, blood flow, and space around them.
-The intent of what needs to happen during treatment is spot on – it’s why the surgical option to try to alleviate the symptoms is to cut that white-colored tendon you see running between the thumb and pinky muscles, to make more space over the median nerve.
-While there is nothing wrong with these activities, not all interventions have the same effect.
-If we are trying to create room around the carpal tunnel, we need to appreciate the position of the hand versus the wrist, because many of the muscles that cross the carpal tunnel cross or directly attach to these bones.
-Stretching muscles statically mostly just increases the tolerance of a muscle to being lengthened, and does not do much to address the qualities or behavior of muscles or tendons from what the latest research on stretching tells us (PubMed ID# 28801950).
-Plus, prolonged tension put onto a nerve that is already compressed can be like stretching an already taut rubber band more – it’s not going to help to reduce the tension in that structure.
-So, instead of just focusing on a muscle or muscles that are “tight”, let’s instead focus on helping the bones of the hand and wrist be able to get into a position to “unstretch” the rubber band and help give that nerve more space around it to help it be able to move more freely.
-The picture below shows an example of a thumb that is internally rotated (the yellow area) relative to the position of the wrist.
-The blue arrow shows a thumb that is better able to externally rotate relative to the wrist than the yellow arrow.
+Source: https://qph.fs.quoracdn.net/main-qimg-2effc0be8c4ff02f065339aebda08596-c[/caption] The most common treatments I see recommended include prolonged static stretching of the muscles on the front of the wrist and forearm, active range of motion exercises for the wrist and hand in all directions, stretching of the thumb muscles, and tendon or nerve gliding activities.
+What all of these interventions have in common is their shared goal of reducing compression on the median nerve.
+Nerves thrive on movement, blood flow, and adequate space.
+The intent behind these treatments is sound, which is why the surgical option for severe cases involves cutting the connective tissue that runs across the carpal tunnel to create more room for the nerve.
+While there is nothing inherently wrong with these approaches, not all interventions produce the same effect.
+If the goal is to create space around the carpal tunnel, it is critical to consider the relationship between the position of the hand and the wrist.
+Many of the muscles and tendons that influence carpal tunnel pressure either cross through the tunnel or attach directly to the bones of the hand and wrist.
+Static stretching primarily increases a muscle’s tolerance to being lengthened.
+According to current research, it does very little to change how muscles or tendons behave or function in daily movement (PubMed ID# 28801950).
+In addition, applying prolonged tension to a nerve that is already compressed can be similar to stretching an already tight rubber band.
+Increasing tension does not reduce stress on the structure and may actually worsen symptoms.
+Rather than focusing solely on muscles that are labeled as tight, it is often more effective to focus on positioning the bones of the hand and wrist in a way that reduces tension on the nerve.
+This approach helps “unstretch” the rubber band and gives the median nerve more room to move freely.
+The image below shows an example of a thumb that is internally rotated relative to the wrist, highlighted in yellow.
+The blue arrow shows a thumb that is better able to externally rotate relative to the wrist.
 (Figure 2) [caption id="" align="aligncenter" width="960"] Figure 2: An example of differing thumb and wrist orientations.
-Source: https://i2.wp.com/plasticsurgerykey.com/wp-content/uploads/2020/06/10-1055-b-002-98003_c049_f001.jpg?w=960[/caption] Can you see how stretching the muscles of the yellow hand might have a completely different result than the blue hand?
-The same solution applied to these two different hands does not yield the same outcome.
-In the next part of this discussion, we’re going to talk about how to tackle getting a more effective solution to create space and movement around the median nerve and possibly eliminate symptoms in the carpal tunnel that are tailored to the specific presentation of the yellow hand.
+Source: https://i2.wp.com/plasticsurgerykey.com/wp-content/uploads/2020/06/10-1055-b-002-98003_c049_f001.jpg?w=960[/caption] Can you see how stretching the muscles of the yellow hand might produce a completely different result than stretching the blue hand?
+Applying the same solution to two different presentations does not lead to the same outcome.
+In the next part of this discussion, we will explore how to create a more effective strategy to improve space and movement around the median nerve.
+This approach may help reduce or eliminate carpal tunnel symptoms by addressing the specific presentation shown in the yellow hand.

 The #1 Missing Piece In Resolving Shoulder Pain